-In magnetism, mastering thermal activation is essential for understanding the complex interplay of temperature and magnetization dynamics that governs the behavior of spintronic nanostructures.
-On the one hand, enhancing thermal stability is crucial for preventing magnetization reversals in non-volatile memory with large data retention time~\cite{bhatti2017spintronics, dieny2020opportunities,kent2015new}.
-On the other hand, reduced stability facilitates rapid magnetic state switchings, enabling numerous energy-efficient cognitive computing schemes~\cite{grollier2020neuromorphic,Cai_Review_MTJ_2023}.
-Controlling the susceptibility to thermal fluctuations in both regimes can be achieved by tailoring the magnetic energy landscape~\cite{rippard2011thermal, kanai2021theory}.
-In particular, according to the Arrhenius law, decreasing the energy barrier leads to an exponential reduction in retention time.
+In magnetism, mastering thermal activation is essential for understanding the complex interplay of temperature and dynamics that governs the behavior of spintronic nanostructures.
+While enhancing thermal stability is crucial for preventing information loss in nonvolatile memory~\cite{bhatti2017spintronics, dieny2020opportunities,kent2015new}, reduced stability facilitates rapid state switchings, enabling energy-efficient cognitive computing schemes~\cite{grollier2020neuromorphic,Cai_Review_MTJ_2023}.

-Magnetic tunnel junctions (MTJs) are a prime example of a device in which the study of thermally actived magnetization dynamics is important.
+Magnetic tunnel junctions (MTJs) are a prime example of a device in which the study of thermal activation is important.
 MTJs consist of two ferromagnetic layers separated by an insulating oxide, and exhibit two metastable states, corresponding to the relative orientations of the magnetization in the two layers, namely, parallel (P), or antiparallel (AP).
-These states, readable through the tunneling magnetoresistance, have distinct resistance levels and are separated by an energy barrier.
-In particular, we refer to junctions in which thermal fluctuations induce random switchings between the two states at a scale ranging from tens of nanoseconds to seconds~\cite{hayakawa2021nanosecond, rippard2011thermal, TRNG_MTJ}, as superparamagnetic tunnel junctions (SMTJs).

-Despite the fact that SMTJs exhibit inherently stochastic resistance fluctuations between two configurations, the corresponding probability of being in a given state can be controlled deterministically, using either an applied current that exerts spin-transfer torques on the magnetization~\cite{berger, slonczewski, ralph2008spin}, or by applying an external magnetic field.
-The tunable nature of SMTJs through external stimuli, coupled with their potential for very low energy consumption, has made them highly appealing for numerous low-energy cognitive applications.
-These include stochastic brain-inspired schemes~\cite{mizrahi2018neural}, probabilistic computing~\cite{borders2019integer, aadit2022massively}, as well as stochastic implementations of artificial neural networks~\cite{Daniels2019EnergyefficientSC}.
+These states, readable through the tunneling magnetoresistance (TMR), have distinct resistance levels, and are separated by an energy barrier.
+In particular, we refer to junctions in which thermal fluctuations induce random switchings between the two states at a scale of a few seconds and below~\cite{hayakawa2021nanosecond, rippard2011thermal, TRNG_MTJ}, as superparamagnetic tunnel junctions (SMTJs).
+Despite their inherently stochastic resistance fluctuations, the corresponding state probabilities can be controlled deterministically, either through current-induced spin-transfer torques (STT)~\cite{berger, slonczewski, ralph2008spin}, or via an external magnetic field.
+This tunability, coupled with their energy-efficiency, has made SMTJs highly appealing for cognitive applications, including stochastic implementations of artificial neural networks~\cite{Daniels2019EnergyefficientSC}, brain-inspired~\cite{mizrahi2018neural}, and probabilistic schemes~\cite{borders2019integer, singh2024cmos}.